PACE financing: Concerns about residential PACE financing

-Interest rates for PACE programs are usually 3-4% higher than for traditional mortgage loans, with additional administrative fees close to 5%, which can often total more than $4000, but compare well to many lending options such as credit cards and HELOCs, without tying up credit lines.
+Interest rates for PACE programs are usually comparable to debt financing, with additional administrative fees 2-5%, which can often total more than $4000, but compare well to many lending options such as credit cards and HELOCs, without tying up credit lines.
+For instance, in Florida, the typical interest rate on an R-PACE loan is 7%, compared to home improvement equity loans which carry interest rates between 5% and 6%.

 Many buyers and sellers have had difficulty with sales of homes with PACE tax assessments.
 Though the PACE assessment typically appears on the title report, some buyers find out about the assessments after the sale, which may force them to pay money out-of-pocket unexpectedly.
 In some cases, sellers have agreed to pay off the PACE assessment or lower the sale price to compensate for the PACE tax assessment.
-When the remaining payments are unable to be assumed by the new buyer, this renders the PACE financing to a position more similar to that of a traditional lending product.
+When the remaining payments are unable to be assumed by the new buyer, this relegates PACE financing to a position more similar to that of a traditional lending product.

-Some homeowners have reported that there were massive differences in the lump sum payment required at the first assessment as well as far from the reported monthly costs to increase in escrow.
+Some homeowners have reported that there were massive differences in the lump sum payment required at the first assessment as well as far from the reported monthly costs which would show up as an increase in required escrow payments.

-A problem with PACE for both residential lenders and consumers is that the tax liens for PACE financing take priority over other lien-holders, and those lien-holders may not be notified or given an opportunity to object.
+A problem with PACE for both residential consumers is that delinquent property tax payments with the PACE assessment take priority over other lien-holders, and those lien-holders may not be notified or given an opportunity to object.
 Commercial PACE is less problematic because priority lien-holders for those properties are notified beforehand.
 Fannie Mae and Freddie Mac have refused to purchase or underwrite loans for properties with existing PACE-based tax assessments, but in mid-2016 the Veterans Benefits Administration (VA) announced guidance for how to manage the financing of properties with PACE obligations.
 Properties encumbered with PACE obligations are not eligible for Federal Housing Administration (FHA) insured financing.

 Securitization

 Bonds associated with PACE assessments can be packaged and securitized.
-Securitization, which was developed in the mortgage industry, works by pooling a series of assets, such as mortgages, and selling notes backed by these assets to investors.
-Because these bonds are for property improvements which achieve a positive environmental impact, some PACE providers have had their bonds green certified.
+Securitization works by pooling a series of assets and selling notes backed by these assets to investors.
+Because these bonds are for property improvements which achieve a positive environmental impact and PACE is a green bond.
 PACE bonds are unique amongst the green bond market because products rated as efficient are reducing carbon emissions as soon as they are installed.

 Locations with PACE legislation

-PACE is enabled in 37 states and the District of Columbia, covering more than 80% of the U.S. population.
+PACE is enabled in 40 states and the District of Columbia, covering more than 80% of the U.S. population.